 On the same theme, if you or someone in the family is a gamer then even all the performance improvement tips listed above may not be enough to meet the high specs required by many titles.
 It may be worth investigating an upgrade of your graphics card, although this will involve physically opening up the computer to install it.

 PC Health Checkup for Trend Micro Security customers

 Now back to super-easy.
 For PC or laptop users with Trend Micro Security products, there’s one final tool that could help to improve performance.
 Our PC Health Checkup scans for vulnerabilities and improves system performance by removing no-longer-needed temporary files as well as those which may contain private information on your browsing history.

-Simply Double-click on the Trend Micro Security shortcut on the Desktop, and when it loads, click Device > PC Health Checkup > Start.
+Simply Double-click on the Trend Micro Maximum Security shortcut on the Desktop, and when it loads, click Device > PC Health Checkup > Start.
 PC Health Checkup scans your computer for places it can clean up the clutter.

 Click Make Improvements for quick various improvements when needed in Security Vulnerabilities, Reduce Computer Startup Time, Regain Disk Space, Clean Privacy Data, and Protect Browser Passwords (remove them from your browser).
 Manual optional improvements are also possible: in this example, by clicking Reduce Computer startup time and by then selecting the first item you can save 56.98 seconds on your computer startup time.

 It’s one more common-sense way to get your PC running faster and smoother.
 Good luck!

 Go to the Trend Micro Maximum Security website for more information or to buy the product.